John Mather (artist): John Mather's studio

-As early as 1881 John Mather had a studio at 95 Collins Street Melbourne, and by 1888, a studio at Healesville which he maintained until about 1894.
+As early as 1881 Mather had a studio at 95 Collins Street Melbourne, and by 1888, a studio at Healesville which he maintained until about 1894.

+The Model 1897 by John Mather.
+"They call him old Tom Bowling, after one of his songs.
+Besides picking up a living as a street musician, he gets a few shillings as an artist’s model."

 In March 1891, he opened a studio at the Austral Buildings Collins Street Melbourne giving classes for the study of oil and water-color painting.
 The morning classes were held from ten o'clock until one, and the afternoon from two until five.
 The studio was filled with landscape sketches and studies for the free use of his pupils.

-Described in 1891;The studio is large and well lit and attractively furnished, while it is not overladen with the heterogenous collection so dear to the heart of the average artist.
-Mr. Mather’s room is made to appear what it is - a place to work and study, and the number of sketches in oil and water color that adorn the walls, proclaim the busy life of the painter.
+Described in 1891; "The studio is large and well lit and attractively furnished, while it is not overladen with the heterogenous collection so dear to the heart of the average artist.
+Mr. Mather’s room is made to appear what it is - a place to work and study, and the number of sketches in oil and water color that adorn the walls, proclaim the busy life of the painter."